-This page demonstrates how to construct a Monte Carlo simulation assuming you have a model of the system or the process that you want.
-The model must have a component for uncertainty that could is driven by some kind of volatility statistic multiplied by a random draw from a Monte Carlo simulation.
-Three approaches to implementing simulation are demonstrated.
+This page demonstrates how to add a Monte Carlo simulation to your financial model assuming you have a model of the system or the process that you want.
+The model must have a component for uncertainty that could is driven by some kind of volatility statistic multiplied by a random draw from a normal distribution.
+On this page I discuss three approaches to implementing Monte Carlo simulation.
 The first method is simply to copy the simulations into multiple rows or columns.
 The second method is to use a blank data table with a count of the number of simulations.
 The third method is to write a few simple lines of code in a VBA program.
 A general point surrounding the Monte Carlo simulation is what problem can the simulation solve.

 Why Monte Carlo can be B.S.